xwp/vip-site-template/readme.md

 - `npm run vip` to run [VIP CLI](https://wpvip.com/documentation/vip-go/vip-cli/) commands on staging and production environments.

 - `npm run install-cert` to mark the self-signed SSL certificate authority (under [`local/certs/rootCA.pem`](local/certs/rootCA.pem)) for the local development environment as trusted.
 Make sure [`mkcert` is installed on your computer](#install-dependencies).
 This command is required to avoid the "Your connection is not private" error when visiting the site.
-Stop the local environment before running this command restart the browser/tab after installing the certificate, and start the environment again.
+Stop the local environment before running this command, restart the browser/tab after installing the certificate, and start the environment again.

 ## Deployments 🚀